Tobias Harris: Philanthropy

 Harris was the recipient of the 2016 and 2021 NBA Community Service Award.
 He created the "Tobias Harris School of Mentoring Program" and partnered with the Yes We Can Community Center and UAS Inc to help athletes and their parents with the recruiting and scholarship process.
 Harris also donated $10,000 to "Feeding Children Everywhere", a social charity that helps prepare food for hungry children.

 Harris launched the Tobias Lit Labs campaign which brings books and authors to families and schools.
 He also partnered with Read by 4th to have a block party in North Philadelphia.
 Harris contributed more than $2 million through his Tobias Harris Charitable Fund, which provides classroom supplies and supports professional development for educators and students.
 He has donated $10,000 to the Kappa Alpha Psi Foundation to provide grants for scholarships, community projects and after-school programs.
 Harris has also donated another $1 million to nine different charities to the Philadelphia area.

 Spirituality

 Harris identifies as a Christian and discusses his faith in public often.
-In 2015 in an interview with "Razz and Jazz Sports", Tobias stated, "Any person I meet, I try to embrace them and show them love so that they know I'm a Christian, Jesus Christ was a loving man.
+In 2015 in an interview with "Razz and Jazz Sports", he stated, "Any person I meet, I try to embrace them and show them love so that they know I'm a Christian, Jesus Christ was a loving man.
 And as Christians, we have to try to model our lives after Jesus Christ".